Buyer's Representation Agreement

 I'm new to the buying process and haven't decided if I've found the right buyer's agent yet.
 Can I limit the duration of the agreement?

 Absolutely.
-While you must have a written agreement with the agent to represent you in showing homes to you, you absolutely can limit the time period to one day, one week, a month or two and you can even limit the agreement to a particular neighbourhood, home style or even just a home or two.
+While you must have a written agreement with the agent to represent you in showing homes to you and providing you with advice, you absolutely can limit the time period of the agreement to one day, one week, a month or two and you can even limit the agreement to a particular neighbourhood, home style or even just a home or two.
 Your obligation is only for what is specifically detailed in the agreement.
 If you allow your agent to fill in the agreement to cover the entire province for an entire year, then that is what you are going to be committed to.
 Typically, we try to make the agreement fairly encompassing but only enough to cover what you've told us you are looking for.
 There really aren't any restrictions on how many homes you can ask to see; we're going to be your Buyer's Representative and represent you on any property you wish.
 From that point on, it's as simple as telling every agent you encounter that you are already dealing with an agent under written contract.
 You'll be protected and guided through the process properly.

 Please don't hesitate to contact Tom Bushey with any follow-up questions.
 And thank you for entrusting your dream home search to us!